neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 *OR*: `sudo docker-compose down`

 **NOTE**:
-* Last command will not only stop LoRaWAN Stack, but also discard the containers and the networks they were utilizing.
+* The last command will not only stop the LoRaWAN Stack but also discard the containers and the networks they were utilizing.

-If everything was done correctly, all services should be accessible after the start of the stack:
+If everything has been done correctly, all services should be accessible after the stack starts:
 * ChirpStack Dashboard: https://chirpstack.vas.internal/
     * *OR*: http://<IP_OF_THE_SERVER>:8080
 	* *OR, if stack is running on the same machine*: http://127.0.0.1:8080